Sage-Bionetworks/sage-monorepo/README.md

+# Work-In-Progress

+The shiny-iatlas repository is being migrated into two new repositories:

+- iatlas-app (this repository) - for all the shiny-app R code
+- iatlas-data - for all the iatlas-related data, DB-creation and DB-populating code

-# Shiny-iAtlas
+# iAtlas-App

-Shiny-iAtlas is an interactive web portal that provides multiple analysis modules to visualize and explore immune response characterizations across cancer types.
+The iAtlas app is an interactive web portal that provides multiple analysis modules to visualize and explore immune response characterizations across cancer types.
 The app is hosted on shinyapps.io at [https://isb-cgc.shinyapps.io/shiny-iatlas/](https://isb-cgc.shinyapps.io/shiny-iatlas/) and can also be accessed via the main CRI iAtlas page at [http://www.cri-iatlas.org/](http://www.cri-iatlas.org/).

 The portal is built entirely in **R** and **Shiny** using the **RStudio** development environment.
 Layout and interactivity within the portal are achieved by heavy use of the following packages: